My.EOU Portal Current Students Faculty/Staff

-During the first week of the term students may add on-line via web registration (Webster).
+From the opening of registration through the first week of the term students may add courses online via web registration (Mountie-Hub).
 During the second through the fourth weeks of the term, student may add classes at the discretion of the instructor, who must provide a signature on a Registration Form.
 Thereafter, only the College Dean may approve exceptions.
 Requests for exceptions may be brought to the Deans only upon instructor’s prior approval of the request.

 No class may be added after the end of the regular instructional period under any circumstances.
 This means that no courses may be added during finals week or after the end of the term.

-From the University: A student may withdraw from the University at any time during the term by the last day of regularly scheduled classes by completing the proper form in the Registrar’s Office.
-Official notification in writing must be received before any withdrawal from the University is processed.
+From the University: A student may withdraw from the University at any time during the term by the last day of regularly scheduled classes by completing the Registration Form and sending it to email@example.com requesting to withdraw from all courses.

 A non-admitted student is a person who feels academically qualified to enroll for classes at EOU but does not desire to be admitted to the university.
-The non-admitted status is specifically designed for the person who desires to take a very limited number of courses generally for purposes other than obtaining a degree or teaching certificate at Eastern Oregon University.
-Non-admitted students are not eligible to receive federal student aid.
+Non-admit status is specifically designed for a person who desires to take a limited number of courses, often to transfer back to another school for degree completion.

 Looking for a seamless pathway from your community college to EOU?

 Registrar's Front Desk: